SeppPenner/awesome-german-piracy/README.md

 * [serienjunkies.team](https://serienjunkies.team/) is a site to download series in high quality.
 * ~~[serien.streamdeutsch.email](https://serien.streamdeutsch.email)~~ is a site to watch series in high quality.
 Be cautious, the website might force you to login.
 * [streamking.eu](https://streamking.eu/) is a site to watch and / or download series in high quality.
+* [streamkiste.tv](https://streamkiste.tv/) is a site to watch and / or download series in high quality.

 ### Films